-Plant both feet on the mat shoulder-width apart.
+- Stand with your feet shoulder-width apart.
 This is your starting position.

-Bend at both the hips and knees to place your hands on the mat on either side of your feet, ensuring that your spine remains in a neutral position.
+- Bend at both the hips and knees to place your hands on the mat on either side of your feet, ensuring your spine remains in a neutral position.

-Jump both of your feet forwards in between your hands, once again ensuring that your feet remain shoulder-width apart.
+- Jump both of your feet forwards in between your hands, once again ensuring your feet remain shoulder-width apart.

-Land in the starting position, ensuring that you maintain ‘soft’ knees to prevent injury.
+- Land in the starting position, ensuring you maintain ‘soft’ knees to prevent injury.

-Star jumps are a great warm up exercise when you don’t have much space!
-For those who are new to plyometrics, this is a great exercise to start with to get your body used to the impact of landing.
+Star jumps are a good warm-up exercise that don’t require much space!
+If you’re new to plyometrics, star jumps are a great exercise to start getting your body used to higher-impact movements and master safe landings.

-With your arms by your sides, plant both feet together on the floor.
+- With your arms by your sides, stand with your feet together.
 This is your starting position.

-With a plyometric box directly in front of you, plant both feet on the floor shoulder-width apart.
+- With a plyometric box directly in front of you, stand with your feet shoulder-width apart.
 This is your starting position.

-Looking straight ahead, bend at both the hips and knees, ensuring that your knees remain in line with your toes.
-Continue bending your knees until your upper legs are parallel with the floor.
-Ensure that your back remains within a 45- to 90-degrees to your hips.
-This is called the squat position.
+- Looking straight ahead, bend at both the hips and knees into a squat position, ensuring your knees remain in line with your toes.
+Ensure that your back remains within 45 to 90 degrees of your hips.

-Push through your heels and extend your legs to find a standing position on top of the box.
+- Push through your heels and stand up straight on top of the box.

 Here’s how to do a tuck jump:

-Plant both feet on the floor slightly further than shoulder-width apart.
+- Stand with your feet slightly further than shoulder-width apart.

-Propel your body upwards into the air and tuck in both your elbows and knees.
+- Propel your body upwards into the air and tuck your elbows and knees into your chest.

 Here’s how to do plyo push-ups:

-Bend your elbows to land your hands back on the mat and return to the starting position, ensuring that you maintain ‘soft’ elbows to prevent injury.
+- Bend your elbows to land your hands back on the mat and return to the starting position, ensuring you maintain a soft bend in your elbows to prevent injury.